To convert a digital waveform to analog, do the following:

 - Specifies a straight line between two data points.

-- Specifies that of two data points, a horizontal line is drawn from the left point to the X-coordinate of the right point, then another line is drawn connecting that line to the right data point, in an L shape.
+- Specifies that of two data points, a horizontal line is drawn from the left point to the X-coordinate of the right point, another line is drawn connecting that line to the right data point, in an L shape.

 - Off Scale